jimrobinson/xml/README.md

 and you want to introduce small changes to that stream, then transform may be of some help.

-The transform library sites on top of the standard go xml parser, allowing the user to introduce changes using an event handler.
+The transform library sits on top of the standard go xml parser, allowing the user to introduce changes using an event handler.
 A default event handler that provides a basic identity transform is provided.